heatherbaier/dist-ml/distributed-ml-with-pytorch/torchDist.md

 Because we will be printing to a file to generate our log, you may also want to familiarize yourself with the linux terminal `watch` command.

+Note that if you have to kill your job, you can type in:
+`qstat -u <yourusername>`

+Identify the jobID that is asscoiated with the name specified in this job script - here it is demojob.
+You can then do:
+`qdel <jobID>`
+to kill the job.
+This will then kill all Dask jobs as well (though it takes a minute for them to clear out).

 ```bash
 #!/bin/tcsh
 #PBS -N demojob